Modifying Custody Agreements or Divorce Decrees

 Changes In Spousal Maintenance (Alimony)

 Some spousal maintenance awards may be modified under the right circumstances; others are set in stone.
-As with other types of family law modifications, the person seeking the change must demonstrate a substantial and ongoing change in circumstances.
+As with other types of family law modifications, the person seeking the change their divorce decree must demonstrate a substantial and ongoing change in circumstances.

 Support Modifications After Divorce